btorrest/btorrest/README.md

 ###

-- I'm 28 years old and I am from Lima, Perú.
+- I'm 28 years old and I'm from Lima, Perú.
 - I'm a full stack developer.

 ###